pfuentesg/docker-compose-nodejs-examples/nginx-example/README.md

     127.0.0.1 server1.local
     127.0.0.1 server2.local

- Clone the repo and run fig (go get a coffee)
+ Clone the repo and run docker-compose (if you are running it for the first time, go get a coffee)

 ```sh
     docker-compose up -d